 Reverse Mortgages home loans have been around since 1987, and they are usually insured and regulated by the government.
 Reverse mortgages are for people sixty-two or older who meet certain credit or income requirements.
 With a reverse mortgage equity loan, Colorado residents can stay in their current residence by accessing the value of their residential property.
-At Affordable Interest Mortgage, our experts help you improve your overall life in Colorado by cashing in on your home’s equity.
+At Affordable Interest Mortgage, our experts with over 16 years of experience help you improve your overall life in Colorado by cashing in on your home’s equity.

 Features of Reverse Mortgage Home Loans in Colorado